On this page:

 What happens during an inspection?

-During all inspection visits our focus will be on quality, practice and evaluation, with the protection of the embryo and patient experience foremost in our thinking.
-Most time will be spent on direct observation of practice and sampling of documentation and records.
+During all inspection visits we focus on quality and safety of patient care and the protection of the embryo.
+Most of the time is spent on direct observation of practice and sampling of documentation and records.

 These external advisors include: